TimWez/Cloud-detection-with-sky-brightness/README.md

 The variable location list defines all the SQM stations that are used to fill the csv.

 animation.py is used to create a timelapes of all the graphs of a given location in a year.
-The map with all the graphs can be used as an image sequence to create an mp4.
+The map with all the graphs can be used as an image sequence to create an mp4. exapples of this can be found in the folder animations.

-The only pdf is a paper about all of our findings, with explanation of our code, the influence of certain factor and the data analysis.
-Please note this is written in Dutch, and will not be translated to English.